Cala Gat

 Night markets

 Beat the heat by shopping at one of the island’s night markets.
 Hosted across the island in the summer months, you can find stalls offering crafts, jewellery, food, drinks, leather goods, textiles and more.
-For dates, times and locations see here.
-One of the most popular is the Sunset Market in Puerto Portals, which will be held every Wednesday and Thursday from 6 pm until midnight from the 17th of July until the 15th of August.
+A full list of daytime and night markets can be found here.

 What’s on in Mallorca in July?
 Key dates and special events